bparticle/godot-basic/PROJECT_FRAMEWORK_DOCUMENTATION.md

 ## 🎮 State Machine System

+**⚠️ CRITICAL REQUIREMENT: All entity behaviors MUST use the state machine pattern.
+This is the state-of-the-art approach in Godot 4 and is required for maintainable, scalable code.**

 ### Base Architecture
 The project uses a sophisticated state machine system following Godot tutorial best practices: